minorole/booksite/instruction/free-marketplace-prd.md

   - The system uses AI to extract information such as title and subtitle from the image.
   - Generates a draft description for the book, which the admin can edit.
+  - image should alwasy be uploaded to cloudinary and the url should be stored in the database for book listings purpose, the cover and description page if provdied. as for LLM, it can use direct image from the user, or if it perform better with a cloudinary enhanced image, then use cloudinary enhanced image (cloudinary api is in the form of CLOUDINARY_URL=cloudinary://my_key:my_secret@my_cloud_name)
 - **Inventory Management**:
   - Allows admins to update inventory numbers or add new listings through the chat interface.